-- Under Georgia law, and consistent with NCLB's AYP requirements, schools and LEAs are held 0 accountable based primarily on State assessments, including Georgia's Criterion-Referenced Competency Tests (CRCT) in Reading, English Language Arts, and Math; Georgia's Enhanced High School Graduation Tests (E-GHSGT) in English/Language Arts and Math; and the Georgia Alternate Assessment (GAA) (where appropriate). - Assessment results for the CRCT in grades 3-8 and the E-GHSGT in grade 11, and the GAA as 0 appropriate will be used for AYP purposes in the subject areas listed above.
+- O Under Georgia law, and consistent with NCLB's AYP requirements, schools and LEAs are held accountable based primarily on State assessments, including Georgia's Criterion-Referenced Competency Tests (CRCT) in Reading, English Language Arts, and Math; Georgia's High School Graduation Test (GHSGT) in English/Language Arts and the enhanced Mathematics version; and the Georgia Alternate Assessment (GAA) when appropriate.
+Georgia will phase out the QCC based enhanced mathematics High School Graduation Test after school year 2009-2010.
+In 2010-2011 the new GPS mathematics test will be administered state wide for accountability purposes. - Assessment results for the CRCT in grades 3-8 and the E-GHSGT (Mathematics) and GHSGT (ELA) in grade 11 and the GAA as appropriate will be used for AYP purposes in the subject areas listed above.

-For 2007-08, AYP will constitute the basis of Georgia's accountability determinations.
+For 2008-09, AYP will constitute the basis of Georgia's accountability determinations.
 Georgia merged Federal AYP requirements and current State law on accountability into Georgia's Single Statewide Accountability System (SSAS) in 2004.
-Governor's Office of Student Achievement (GOSA) and the Georgia Department of Education (GDOE) with State Advisory Committees (including education stakeholders from across the State) finalized Georgia's SSAS in the fall of 2005. (see Appendix C & D - State Board of Education Rules and Guidance).
+The Governor's Office of Student Achievement (GOSA) and the Georgia Department of Education (GaDOE) with State Advisory Committees (including education stakeholders from across the State) finalized Georgia's SSAS in the fall of 2005. (see Appendix C & D - State Board of Education Rules and Guidance).